 Had it not been for Karl Bodmer’s 1830s drawings of the people and places of the American West, that way of life might have remained shadowy at best.
-In 2012, visitors shared Bodmer’s journey with the new exhibit Karl Bodmer Prints: Images of North America, on view at the Buffalo Bill Center of the West (formerly Buffalo Bill Historical Center).
+In 2013, visitors shared Bodmer’s journey through the temporary exhibit Karl Bodmer Prints: Images of North America, on view at the Buffalo Bill Center of the West (formerly Buffalo Bill Historical Center).

 In 1832, Prince Maximilian “Prince Max” of Wied (1782 – 1867), a German aristocrat and naturalist, invited Swiss artist Karl Bodmer (1809 – 1893) to join him on a scientific journey through North America.
 As they traveled along the Upper Missouri River, Bodmer created accurate drawings of the people and places they encountered.
 He became one of the first European artists to depict the Native peoples of the American West.